 - When to go: year-round in fair weather.

 Cape Disappointment Lighthouse: Fort Canby Park Rd, Ilwaco, WA 98624.
 This lighthouse stands at the entrance to the Columbia River and is the oldest lighthouse in the area.
-Wildlife is often seen in this area and is near an old-growth forest on the grounds of Cape Dissapointment State Park.
+Wildlife is often seen in this area and is near an old-growth forest on the grounds of Cape Disappointment State Park.
 Discover Pass required.
-Note- the popular nearby trail has recently been closed for repairs.

-- Why go: Lewis and Clark Interpretive Center (currently clsoed to visitors), rich history, hiking, fishing, and beaches nearby.
+- Why go: Lewis & Clark Interpretive Center (capedisappointment.org) offers rich history, with hiking, fishing, and beaches nearby.

 Map of Puget Sound lighthouse locations